 There are various brown mustard sauce varieties across Austria.
 Villages have their own ones too.

-Mustard paste can be a mixture with horseradish too.
+The mustard paste can be a mixture of horseradish too.

 Both, are commonly served with meats, especially sausage links.